QVSource/QVSource-YouTube-Starter-App-For-QlikView/README.md

 ===================
 A template application showing how to get started using the QVSouce YouTube Connector for QlikView.

+The content below is copied from the change log in the first tab of the load script.

 1.5.1 - 08/07/12
 ----------------
 * Added change log.